-Class hours: 3 lecture Prereq: "C" or higher in HOPE 120 Comments: Credit by exam is not an available option.
+Prereq: "C" or higher in HOST 101

+(formerly HOPE 120).

-Description: The study of the philosophy, theory, equipment, and current operating procedures of a hotel front office, concentrating on the human relations skills necessary for effective guest and employee relations and the technical skills necessary to operate a manual, mechanical, or computerized front office operation.
+Description: The study of the philosophy, theory, equipment, and current operating procedures of a hotel front office, concentrating on the human relation skills necessary for effective guest and employee relations and the technical skills necessary to operate a manual, mechanical, or computerized front office operation.